RebeiMohamedJawher/EFK_stack_on_openshift/README.md

 $ oc create -f https://github.com/RebeiMohamedJawher/EFK_stack_on_openshift/blob/main/output/elasticsearch/fluent-bit-configmap.yaml
 ```

-If the cluster uses a CRI runtime, like containerd or CRI-O, change the `Parser` described in `input-kubernetes.conf` from docker to cri.

 Fluent Bit DaemonSet ready to be used with Elasticsearch on a normal Kubernetes Cluster:

 ```